sandman72/Micropython_Demoboard/README.md

 # MicroPython DemoBoard

+<img width="640px" src="./Hardware/MicroPython_DemoBoard_V1.1_3D.jpg" alt="DemoBoard 3D" />

+### What is the MicroPython DemoBoard?
+This started out as a little PCB that we could use in our MicroPython Workshops.
+We quickly found out during the workshops that breadboarding sensors, buttons and other components took a lot of extra time, was prone to error and sometimes frustrating for beginners.
+So I decided to create a PCB with some standard components that a Raspberry Pi Pico could be plugged into.
+No mess of wires anymore.

+There is two areas that the workshops cover:

+1. Building the hardware itself.
+Good for beginners and people that already know programming, but have no or little expirience with real hardware
+2. Learning to program hardware with MicroPython on the hardware itself.

 This repo contains all necessary files for our MicroPython Hardware Workshop at the Attraktor e.V.
 Makerspace in Hamburg, Germany:
 <a href="https://wiki.attraktor.org/Micropython_Kurs_2023"> Attraktor MicroPython Workshop </a>

-<img width="640px" src="./Hardware/MicroPython_DemoBoard_V1.1_3D.jpg" alt="DemoBoard 3D" />

 ### Documentation:
 I have provided extensive documentation about the build process, how to program with MicroPython and included a lot of examples.